-Emergency beckons (PLBs) can be hired from Katoomba Police or Blackheath NP office for very little.
+Emergency beckons (PLBs) can be hired from Katoomba Police for very little.

 Note 2:First aid A basic first aid kit is essential bit of kit whenever heading into the Aussie bush.
-First aid training is highly recommended
+A basic first aid is highly recommended

 Note 3: Maps and Navigation Having the right map, a compass and knowing how to read them is very important when heading into the bush.
-If you are new to bush walking joining a club or accompanying more experienced walker for your first few outings is a very good idea.
+If you are new to bush walking joining a club or accompanying more experienced walker for you first few outing is a very good idea.
 I found practicing map reading on well defined trails was helpful when I started out.

 The Maps mentioned are the 1:25000 series.
 They can be purchase at Lithgow tourism information center, from outdoors shops or online for around $10 each.